FelixSchladt/OxideWM/planning/technical_specifications.md

 ##### 2.1.3 closing workspaces
 When this functionality of the window manager is executed, the window manager must:
 - close all windows that are currently in this workspace
-- switch to another open one, so that the user is never on "no" workspace When the last workspace is closed, a new workspace must be created.
+- switch to another open one, so that the user is never on "no" workspace<br>
+When the last workspace is closed, a new workspace must be created.
 The windowmanager must then switch to the newly created workspace.

 #### 2.2 config